-- Study the Top 10 Yard Sale Shopping Tips before you go, and then practice a few good haggling phrases out loud to yourself during the drive.
+- Study yard sale shopping tips before you go, and then practice a few useful haggling phrases out loud to yourself during the drive.

 - As you drive through towns, watch for garage sale signs pointing the way to off-highway sales.

 - The US 12 Heritage Trail publishes an interactive map on its site just before the event.
 Keep it pulled up on your smartphone or tablet, so you don't miss any sales, especially the big group sales.

 If you live along US 12 (or even if you're visiting), it's fun and lucrative to set up shop along the trail.
 You'll do best if you follow permitting laws and tips for increasing sales and managing your garage sale.

 - If you want to sell and don't live in the area booth and tent rental spaces are available in numerous locations along the route.

 - If you plan to hold a garage sale during the event, check with your city or county to see if you're required to get a permit.

 - Make sure to register your garage sale for inclusion on the event map.
 It's free, and it helps shoppers find your sale.